allenai/allennlp-guide/chapters/part2/hyperparameter-optimization.md

 Once we've written an objective function, we can write a script for launching optimization.
 In Optuna, we create a study object and pass the objective function to the `optimize()` method as follows.
-You can specify something a number of parameters for the hyperparameter optimization process:
+You can specify a number of parameters for the hyperparameter optimization process:
 - a way to save a result of optimization
 - a sampler for searching hyperparameters (`TPESampler` is based on Bayesian Optimization)
 - direction for optimizing (maximize or minimize)
 - number of jobs for distributed training
 - timeout

 and more.
 An example launch script is below.

 ```python